 Flora MacDonald is said to have been halfway through a dish of Flummery when she was arrested, having just delivered Bonnie Prince Charlie to the Isle of Skye in 1747.
 Given the nature of Olde Scottish Flummery she may have been quite relieved by the interruption of her meal.

-You, on the other hand, may be relieved to hear that the following is an adaptation of the old Scots recipe.
-It uses less water, is enriched with much more cream and honey and is then elevated to ambrosial heights by the addition of a generous quantity of Scotch whisky liqueur.
+Or the following is an adaptation of the old Scots recipe (or perhaps it’s ‘Cranachan’ in which case it can be served with raspberries).
+Either way, it uses less water, is enriched with cream and honey and is then elevated to ambrosial heights by the addition of a generous quantity of Scotch whisky liqueur.

 For the final excitement – the oats are back!